thesofakillers/headache/README.md

+> ARCHIVED: This repository has been archived and is no longer maintained, and
+> the webpage is no longer online.
+The code is kept here for reference.

 # My personal headache dashboard

 I get headaches a lot.
 Part of the advice given in tackling a headache problem